aminalaee/sqladmin/docs/working_with_files.md

 Now visiting `/admin/user` to create a new User, there's an HTML file field to upload files form local.

+The `FileSystemStorage` is configured to store files in the `/tmp` directory of your local.

 Custom types are not limited to `SQLAdmin`, you can for example query User objects with:

 ```python